okkur/syna/exampleSite/content/docs/multilingual/content.md

 for German website if those pages are not translated to German.
 For more information on Hugo's Multilingual mode, please refer to [their documentation](https://gohugo.io/content-management/multilingual/).

-In order to configure two languages, you need to udpate your configuration.
+In order to configure two languages, you need to update your main your configuration.
 Here's an example from the official documentation:

 ```
 DefaultContentLanguage = "en"